 Students must file a formal application for graduation with the Registrar’s Office during their final semester.
 The deadline for applying for May graduation is February 15; for August graduation, June 15; and for December graduation, September 15.

 Students should review their progress toward completion of graduation requirements in consultation with their academic advisors on a regular basis.
 While degree audit reports are for advising purposes only and are not official records of academic history or completion of degree requirements, students are encouraged to review their degree audit to assist in assessing completion of general, university and major-specific requirements.
-Students should consult with an advisor in the appropriate academic departments with regard to the completion of program requirements.

 Eligibility For Undergraduate Commencement Participation

 Undergraduate students who are enrolled to complete all degree requirements by the end of the spring semester may elect to participate in the May commencement ceremony.
 Undergraduate students who are enrolled to complete all degree requirements by the end of the fall semester may elect to participate in the December commencement ceremony.
 Students who complete their degree requirements in one of the summer sessions may elect to participate in the following December commencement ceremony and those completing their requirements during the winter session may elect to participate in the following May commencement ceremony.
 Students may only participate in one commencement ceremony based upon the semester in which all degree requirements will be met.

 In-progress coursework, including incomplete grades, will be included in the calculations when determining student’s eligibility for undergraduate commencement participation (120 credit requirement, 45 upper level requirement and 2.0 GPA requirement).

 Questions regarding this policy can be directed to the Academic Success Center.